 - be aware of the Parliamentary process and the statute book as a whole

-- for regulations, consider the matters relevant to certification (see section 5.1)
+- for Legislative Instruments, consider the matters relevant to certification (see section 5.1)

 - work within the requirements of PCO layout and style

 - draft to the timetable you have agreed with the drafter.

 During drafting, the drafter will consider the same sorts of questions that you considered while formulating your instructions (section 2.3.3).

 In broad terms, the drafter is responsible for the way that legislation is expressed and presented, while responsibility for policy lies with the department.
 In practice, policy and drafting are not mutually exclusive but form a continuum.